This page will not be updated and the content may be out of date.

 Triton Thermal ionization mass spectrometer

 In February 2006, a new thermal ionization mass spectrometer (TIMS), a Triton from Thermo Finnigan, was installed at LIG.
 It is equipped with nine Faraday detectors and one secondary electron multiplier with RPQ filter for small signals.
 The sample magasin can house 21 samples.
-It is used for isotope analysis of solid substances, and to start with it will be used to analyse the same elements as our old machine (MAT261), uranium and lead, strontium, samarium and neodymium.
-In the future new applications can be anticipated.
+It is used for isotope analysis of solid substances, principally the same elements as our old machine (MAT261), uranium and lead, strontium, samarium and neodymium.

 Isoprobe ICP mass spectrometer